UnityGameDesign-max/DNT-Requisition-System/README.md

 ### 1. Solution Approach
 - This project was developed to simulate real-world scenarios of front-end development integrated with a backend service.
 The following techniques and tools were utilized:

 - I have users already in the db json server I added users already to bypass the process of signing up a new user and giving the user roles.
 I thought this will be easy to test and use the application right away.
+The authorization of users happens because of role since I am using a JSON server that act as a Backend Service.

-- I have three distinct roles available within the application:
+- I have four distinct roles available within the application:
   #### 1. Employee
   #### 2. Finance Manager
   #### 3. HR
   #### 4. Admin (Line Manager or Final Approver)

-- The reason I chose these roles is that I was initially unclear about the distinction between the Line Manager and the Approver, specifically regarding who is responsible for making the final decision on approving the requisition.
-Then I decided to use Admin.
+- Initially, I was uncertain about the distinction between the Line Manager and the Approver, particularly regarding who holds the final authority to approve requisitions.
+To clarify this hierarchy, I designated the roles as Finance Manager, Human Resources, and Admin (Final Approver).

+- Understanding the organizational hierarchy and the specific responsibilities of each role was challenging.
+Consequently, I established the aforementioned roles to ensure clarity in the approval process.

+- In the database JSON server, I have configured five users.
+Authentication is handled via email only, as I am utilizing a mocked backend service.
+The following email addresses can be used to sign in, corresponding to specific users and their roles:

+    - **employee@ndt.com (role: employee)**
+    - **hr@ndt.com (role: Human Resources)**
+    - **finance@ndt.com (role: Finance Manager)**
+    - **admin@ndt.com (role: Admin or Final Approver)**
+- Please use the appropriate email address to sign in according to your assigned role.

 - Redux State Management: I use Redux for managing the global application state and handling asynchronous API interactions.
 To persist state and prevent losing it upon refreshing the page or application, I leverage localStorage alongside Redux.
 While I considered using Redux Persist, a dependency mismatch caused it to malfunction, leading me to opt for localStorage instead.
 In real-world scenarios, localStorage is typically used to store tokens after user authentication.

-- Mocked API using JSON Server: Used db.json to serve and manage mock data, simulating a backend service.
-I only have two endpoints one it's for users and another one is for requisitions.

-- Error Handling: Incorporated user-friendly error notifications for scenarios like failed API requests or invalid input.

-- Reusable Components: Designed modular and reusable components for better scalability and maintainability.

-### 2. Flow of the Application
-- Data Fetching and Display: On application load, data is fetched from the mocked API and displayed in an interactive table or list.

-- CRUD Operations: Users can perform Create, Read, Update, and Delete (CRUD) operations on the data using forms and buttons.
-These actions trigger API calls to the JSON Server.

-- State Updates: The UI reflects real-time updates to the data, ensuring a seamless user experience.

-- Routing : Integrated react-router-dom for navigation between pages or sections of the application.
+The approval and rejection process for requisitions is structured as follows:

+- **Approval Process**:
+    - The Admin holds the ultimate authority to approve requisitions, serving as the final approver.
+    - Additionally, multiple users are permitted to approve a requisition during its review cycle.

+- **Rejection Process**:
+    - Only a single individual is authorized to reject a requisition.
+    - Once a requisition is rejected, it becomes immutable; no further approvals can be granted, nor can its status be altered.

+- **Post-Approval Modifications**:
+    - After a requisition has been approved, the approver retains the capability to approve again.
+The approver can only change the status to reject